den-gr/Autonomous-Drone-Simulation/README.md

 Main problem: when an animal disappear and then reappear its ID change, so it is considered as a new individual.

-### Drone flight with reconstructed animal movements (Clean version)
+### Drone flight with reconstructed animal movements (New version)
-This version merge different instances of same animal and add smoothing to the data.
+This version use new reconstruction method with data smoothing.
-1. To execute `./gradlew run05`
+1. To execute `./gradlew run06`
 2. Click `P` to start the simulation

 ### Drones with herds